department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 guaranty: Should be used only as a noun.
 Example: Because of our partial guaranty, lenders may offer better loan terms for Veterans.

-Guardsman/Guardsmen: Use the gender neutral "Guard member" on VA.gov.
+Guard member: Use the gender neutral term, "Guard member," instead of Guardsman/Guardsmen on VA.gov.
 Capitalize "Guard."

 Gulf War Illness: Capitalize the I in Illness.
-This is also sometimes called "Chronic Multi-symptom illness."
-Note that "Gulf War Syndrome" is the former name, and is no longer used.
+Per NIH, this is also sometimes called "chronic multisymptom illness."
+Note: "Gulf War Syndrome" is the former name, and is no longer used.
 When needed for clariy or SEO, include the former term on first mention.
-Example: Gulf War Illness (known in the past as Gulf War Syndrome).
+- **Like this:** Gulf War Illness (known in the past as Gulf War Syndrome)

 ### H